 Our homework projects this term will be based on our topic of the second world war.
 Children will have the choice of different tasks which will be based on many different areas of the curriculum.
 We will also have weekly spellings for the children to learn and children should also use times tables rock stars to practise their multiplication tables.

-Our English focus for the autumn term will be linked to our topic of World War 2.
+Our English focus for the autumn term will be linked to our topic of Coal Mining .
 We will look at fiction and non-fiction writing genres in relation to this topic.
-Our class reader will be ‘The Chronicles of Narnia: The Lion the Witch and the Wardrobe’ which is a story of a child from London who is evacuated and sent to live in the countryside.
-Most of our reading lessons will be based on this book and children will explore the themes and the characters' feelings and motives throughout the book.
+Our class reader will be ‘The Chronicles of Narnia: The Lion the Witch and the Wardrobe’ which is a story of a family of children who are evacuated and sent to live in the countryside in a house with a magical wardrobe.
+We will base a lot of our writing and reading on this book.

-In Maths we will work on building skills of fluency, reasoning and problem solving.
+In Maths we will continue to work on building skills of fluency, reasoning and problem solving.
 Children are encouraged to use reasoning vocabulary to explain their methods of working out especially in cases where they may have not achieved the correct answer.
 Working towards our SATs we will be building our arithmetic skills and working on Fractions and their equivalent decimals and percentages.
 We will also be exploring shape and measure.

 Curriculum Newsletter: Coming soon